A non-linear wave equation with fractional perturbation: Study of the (deterministic) auxiliary equation

-The wave kernel is known to satisfy specific regularization properties, the so-called Strichartz inequalities, a central ingredient for the analysis of (\ref{eq-deter-base-bis}).
-Let us sum up these fundamental properties through the two following statements, both taken from \cite[Proposition 3.1]{ginibre-velo}.
+The wave kernel $G$ is known to satisfy specific regularization properties in the scale of Sobolev spaces (see e.g. \cite{ginibre-velo}).
+In the analysis of \eqref{eq-deter-base-bis}, we will only rely on the following controls.